Articulation (ar-Tic -You-LAY-Shun!) is one of the public speaking skills I often suggest that people practice on their

 The wonderful thing about articulating your consonants (OK, there are 4 wonderful things) is that:

-- Clear articulation will make it easier for you to be heard when you speak softly, and
+- Clear articulation will make it easier for you to be heard, even when you speak softly, and

 - You don’t have to change your speaking style